predictive-technology-laboratory/sensus/DocFX/articles/redeploying-sensus.md

      <permission android:name="edu.virginia.sie.ptl.sensus.permission.MAPS_RECEIVE" android:protectionLevel="signature" />
      ```

-1. If you wish to use the [Facebook Probe](xref:Sensus.Probes.Apps.FacebookProbe) to collect public profile information from
-   users who explicitly permit it, then add your Facebook app name and ID to the `Sensus.Android/Resources/values/strings.xml` file.

 ## Sensus iOS

 Sensus iOS consumes services provided by Apple.
 Since these services and their authorized consumers are tied